elos/documentation/data/models/calendar.md

 Elos's calendar representation keeps track of several schedules:
  - There is a base schedule - the default schedule for _every_ day
  - There are weekday schedules, for each day of the week
- - There are yearday scheduesl, for each day of the year
+ - There are yearday schedules, for each day of the year

 Weekday schedules are stored:
 ```json